 By including a professional portrait of yourself to your media kit, you’re “putting a face to a name”.

 Just be sure to avoid adding those cringy Snapchat filters to your media kit (ie dog filters & that butterfly everyone went nuts with during 2016).
-Would yoit ont iton a resume?
+Would you include it on your resume?
 Probably not.
 Actually, definitely not.
-So lets just leave that one out okay?

 Simply Introduce Yourself